 The only known sufficient summary statistics for the GLO are the ordered AMAX record (which is of the same dimension as the unordered AMAX record) and the MLE estimates of the GLO parameters.
 However, Erhardt and Sisson (2015) show that the L-moment estimators of the GLO parameters are also acceptable statistics for the ABC method.
 To account for the partial historical data in terms of censored data, Partial Probability Weighted Moments are applied (explained below).

 The Mahalanobis distance metric (Mahalanobis, 1936) is used to determine similarity between summary statistics, scaling the different parameters according to their variability.
 In context, this means that a difference of δ in the location parameter is a much smaller “distance” than a difference of δ in the shape parameter.
-More formally, given the summary statistics for two datasets S(1) = SX1, S(2) = SX2, their Mahalanobis distance is given by dM(S1, S2) = (S1T CovS-1 S(2).
-Here the covariance matrix Cov(S) is estimated by simulating data using the parameter estimates from the observed data.
+More formally, given the summary statistics for two datasets S(1) = SX1, S(2) = SX2, their Mahalanobis distance is given by dM(S1, S2) = S1T CovS-1 S(2).
+Here the covariance matrix Cov(S) is estimated by simulating data using the parameter estimates from the observed data, but could be based on parameters obtained from bootstrapped samples of the observed records.
+Given the L-moment estimators S(i)=θ(i)= (ξi, αi, κi), the Mahalanobis distance between summary statistics is written dMθ(1), θ(2)=ξ1, α1, κ1TCovS-1 ξ2, α2, κ2.

 Theoretically, only those candidates whose summary statistic matches that of the observations are kept as exact draws from the posterior distribution (Erhardt and Sisson, 2015).
 However, in a continuous setting, the probability of equality is zero, and hence this is impractical to implement.
 Fortunately, if a sufficiently small but non-zero distance between summary statistics is permitted, the resultant estimate posterior distribution is a good approximation.
 In practice, a threshold h is typically chosen such that a certain proportion of candidates are accepted.
 This threshold h can be calibrated using a small trial run by taking a certain quantile of the distances recorded.
-In this work, 5% of candidates are accepted, and this value was used to decide h.
 Once h is selected, candidates X* are kept if dM(S(X), S(X*)) ≤ h, and rejected otherwise.